 An engine sound in keeping with the motor sport attributes of the BMW M3 and BMW M4 is provided by an innovative flap arrangement in the twin-pipe exhaust system.
-The electrically controlled flaps just before the rear silencer minimise exhaust back-pressure and produce a BMW M sound which is striking and unmistakable over the entire engine speed range, as well as giving precise feedback on engine load.
-The different selectable drive modes, which offer drivers a choice of preconfigured, perfectly balanced vehicle set-ups, also feature different engine sound profiles.
+The electrically controlled flaps just before the rear silencer minimize exhaust back-pressure and produce a BMW M sound which is striking and unmistakable over the entire engine speed range, as well as giving precise feedback on engine load.
+The different selectable drive modes, which offer drivers a choice of preconfigured, perfectly balanced vehicle setups, also feature different engine sound profiles.

-4. Lightweight design across the board:

-Shedding weight in all the right places.
+Lightweight design across the board: Shedding weight in all the right places.

 Intelligent lightweight design was a top priority in the development of the BMW M3 and BMW M4.
-The goal was to minimise kerb weight in order to give both models outstanding driving dynamics and exemplary efficiency.
-These measures have delivered impressive results, giving the BMW M4 Coupe a kerb weight of 1,497 kilograms, around 80 kilograms lighter than a comparably equipped predecessor model - with benefits for driving dynamics and fuel consumption as well.
+The goal was to minimize curb weight in order to give both models outstanding driving dynamics and exemplary efficiency.
+These measures have delivered impressive results, giving the BMW M4 Coupe a DIN curb weight of 1,497 kilograms, around 80 kilograms lighter than a comparably equipped predecessor model - with benefits for driving dynamics and fuel consumption as well.

-BMW M3 Sedan also gets CFRP roof for the first time.
+BMW M3 Sedan also features CFRP roof for the first time.

 On the outgoing models, the CFRP roof was confined to the Coupe version.
 Now, for the first time, the four-door BMW M3 will get this striking design and functional feature as well.
-The CFRP roof brings weight savings of five kilograms in the case of the BMW M3 Sedan and more than six kilograms in the case of the BMW M4 Coupe.
-It also lowers the vehicle's centre of gravity, which has a positive impact on driving dynamics.
+The CFRP roof brings weight savings of five kilograms (11 lbs) in the case of the BMW M3 Sedan and more than six kilograms (> 13 lbs) in the case of the BMW M4 Coupe.
+It also lowers the vehicle's center of gravity, which has a positive impact on driving dynamics.

-Made from aluminium rather than conventional steel, the front side walls and the bonnet (with power dome) make an important contribution to the models' lightweight design concept, while at the same time improving axle load distribution.
+Made from aluminum rather than conventional steel, the front side walls and the hood (with power dome) make an important contribution to the models' lightweight design concept, while at the same time improving axle load distribution.

-On the BMW M4 Coupe, the contoured roofline with central channel continues into the boot lid, emphasising the even sportier personality of the new model.
-The newly developed boot lid not only provides extremely effective tail end styling, its geometry is at the same time precisely tailored for optimised aerodynamics, while the use of carbon fibre and plastics makes for additional weight savings.
+On the BMW M4 Coupe, the contoured roofline with central channel continues into the trunk lid, emphasizing the even sportier personality of the new model.
+The newly developed trunk lid not only provides extremely effective tail end styling, its geometry is at the same time precisely tailored for optimized aerodynamics, while the use of carbon fiber and plastics makes for additional weight savings.

 The new BMW M3 Sedan and new BMW M4 Coupe also feature a CFRP propeller shaft.
-The high rigidity and low weight of the CFRP tube mean that the propeller shaft can be produced as a single-piece component, without a centre bearing.
-This achieves weight savings of 40 per cent over the previous model and a reduction in rotating masses, which in turn results in more dynamic powertrain response.
+The high rigidity and low weight of the CFRP tube mean that the propeller shaft can be produced as a single-piece component, without a center bearing.
+This achieves weight savings of 40 percent over the previous model and a reduction in rotating masses, which in turn results in more dynamic powertrain response.

 The CFRP strut brace in the engine compartment is a further example of how all weight-saving measures on these vehicles have also been tailored to the improvement of driving dynamics.
-Weighing only 1.5 kilograms, the strut brace offers superior rigidity to a comparable aluminium component, and at the same time plays a key part in the excellent steering response and precision of both vehicles.
+Weighing only 1.5 kilograms (3.3 lbs), the strut brace offers superior rigidity to a comparable aluminum component and at the same time plays a key part in the excellent steering response and precision of both vehicles.